 These Spiced Almonds are a delicious addition to your salads and also make a great snack!
 Be careful though.
-Roasted Spiced Almonds are strangely addictive.
+Roasted Spiced Almonds are crave-worthy.
 A bowl of these will disappear in a flash, so make sure that you make enough if you are entertaining.

 Of all the foods I would be lost without, I'd have to say nuts would be near the top of my list.
 (Wine and coffee don't count as foods, right?)